teal-language/tl/docs/compiler_options.md

 ### Global environment definition

-Some customized Lua environments predefine some values into the Lua VM space as global variables.
-An example of an environment which presents this behavior is <a href="https://love2d.org">Love2D</a>, which predefines a `love` global table containing its API.
-This global is just "there", and code written for that environment assumes it is available, even if you don't load it with `require`.

-To make the Teal compiler aware of such predefined globals, you can specify a module name that resolves to a definition file (a Teal module ending with a `.d.tl` extension), and tell the compiler to predefine it into its own type checking environment, using the `--global-env-def` flag in the CLI or the `global_env_def` string in tlconfig.lua.
-For example, if you have a file called `love.d.tl` containing the definitions of Love2D, you can put `global_env_def = "love"` in your tlconfig.lua file, and `tl` will assume that any globals declared in that file are available to other modules being compiled.
+To make the Teal compiler aware of global variables in your execution environment, you may pass a declaration module to the compiler using the `--global-env-def` flag in the CLI or the `global_env_def` string in `tlconfig.lua`.

-Not that when using `tl gen`, this option does not generate code for the global environment module, and when using `tl run` it does not execute the module either.
-This option is only meant to make the compiler aware of any global definitions that were already loaded into a customized Lua VM.
+For more information, see the [declaration files](declaration_files.md#global-environment-definition) page.

 ### Include/Exclude patterns